sourceplusplus/interface-jetbrains/README.md

 # How to use?

-Once installed, this plugin adds a command bar to the JetBrains IDE, which is accessible by pressing `Ctrl+Alt+S`.
+Once installed, this plugin adds a command bar to the JetBrains IDE, which is accessible by pressing `Ctrl+Shift+S`.
 The commands available are determined by the location the command bar is opened and the accessibility of either [SkyWalking](https://github.com/apache/skywalking) or the [Live Platform](https://github.com/sourceplusplus/live-platform).

 # Available Commands